fbpx

 What is an Indemnity Policy?

-An indemnity policy protects someone from the cost implications of a third party making a claim against any defects with the property they are buying.
-For example, if the house seller does not provide you with a legally required piece of documentation, and the local authority makes a claim against you, an indemnity policy covers any costs associated with this.
+For example, if the house seller does not provide you, the buyer, with legally required documentation, and the local authority makes a claim against you, an indemnity policy the covers associated costs.

-An indemnity policy is tied to the property – meaning that it transfers to new owners.
-This means that the insurance can last indefinitely.
+An indemnity policy is tied to the property.
+This means that it transfers to new owners and can last indefinitely.

 What are common reasons for taking out indemnity insurance?